petercoyne/petercoyne/README.md

 ### Hi there 👋

 I'm Peter.
-I design and build websites using SvelteKit and TailwindCSS.
 My email is below if you'd like to work on something together.
+I'm looking to develop my Svelte and Tailwind skills.

- - 📚 Studied software development at gmit.ie.
+ - 📚 Studied software development at atu.ie.
- - 🧐 Interests: UI design, communication & collaboration platforms, decentralisation.
+ - 🧐 Interests: UI design, communication & collaboration platforms, decentralisation, AI.
  - ✉️ myfullname @ gmail

 <!--